DIVIDER FRONT unsmushed

 Here is an example of one proposed reason from a fellow mathematician, however we can see that if a and b are constructed from the two different number lines of the number cross, then the ‘proof’ does not hold.

 Feedback from other mathematician about our concept of negative squaring suggests that we are incorrectly assigning a polarity to length and width dimensions.
-Yet, geometric maths in not about assigning dimensional space. it is a numerical system, that exhibits a particular type of number plain, which can also extend into higher dimensional constructs.
+Yet, geometric maths in not about assigning dimensional space.
+It is a numerical system, that exhibits a particular type of number plain, which can also extend into higher dimensional constructs.

 feedback on our negative squaring concept from a friendly mathematician